rsyslog/rsyslog/source/configuration/action/rsconf1_repeatedmsgreduction.rst

 $RepeatedMsgReduction
 ---------------------

-**Type:** global configuration directive
+**Type:** global configuration parameter

 **Default:** off

 Description
 ^^^^^^^^^^^

-This directive models old sysklogd legacy. **Note that many people, including the rsyslog authors, consider this to be a misfeature.** See *Discussion* below to learn why.
+This parameter models old sysklogd legacy. **Note that many people, including the rsyslog authors, consider this to be a misfeature.** See *Discussion* below to learn why.

-This directive specifies whether or not repeated messages should be reduced (this is the "Last line repeated n times" feature).
+This parameter specifies whether or not repeated messages should be reduced (this is the "Last line repeated n times" feature).
 If set to *on*, repeated messages are reduced.
 If kept at *off*, every message is logged.
 In very early versions of rsyslog, this was controlled by the